-Major County Employers and Key Employer Trends
+Major County Employers

-Consistent with recent job growth in the educational and health services and leisure and hospitality industries, the County's largest employer, with a work force of approximately 31,000, is the North Shore-Long Island Jewish Health System based in Great Neck (see Table 9 below for the County's major commercial and industrial employers).
+Table 8 below shows the County's major commercial and industrial employers.
+Consistent with recent job growth in the educational & health services industry, the County's largest employer, with a work force of approximately 31,000, is the North Shore-Long Island Jewish Health System based in Great Neck.